cuplv/FixrGraphPatternSearch/README_CONFIG.md

 The search is deployed on an AWS instance.
 Send me your public key, so you can login there.
 I am filling Solr with data now.

-1. You can try the pipeline on your local machine:
+# 1. Test on your local machine

 I have prepared some mock data that you can use to test everything on your local machine:
 - Get the archive here: https://drive.google.com/open?id=0B4gcRlSUsv5FWjFianY5dFJGQ0E